FOSSBilling/FOSSBilling/README.md

     - bb-module
     - **...**

 Next, you will also need to create a new empty MySQL database using the command line, or from your server control panel.
-Make a note of the database name, database user, and pasword, you will need them in the next step.
+Make a note of the database name, database user, and password, you will need them in the next step.

 Now, you have everything ready to start the installation of BoxBilling, navigate to your domain using a web browser, and simply follow the on-screen instructions to complete the installation using the web installer.
 Ta-da, you've done it! 🎉